moja-global/Land_Sector_Datasets/Land_Sector_Data_Analysis/Land_Sector_Dataset_Description.md

 # Moja Global's Land Sector Dataset Description

 In most files, there is a field called **geometry**.
-These fields represent vector geometry and are used to represent the spatial components of geographic features with discrete boundaries.
+This field is vector geometry; the spatial components of geographic features with discrete boundaries.

 **DECLARATION: Any field already described in a current section is ignored in the subsequent sections to avoid field description redundancy.**

-The Land Sector Dataset is divided into five main categories; which are:
+There are five main categories of the Land Sector Dataset; which are:

 1. [Administrative](https://datasets.mojaglobal.workers.dev/0:/Administrative/)
 2. [Biodiveersity, AgroClimatic and Ecological Zones](https://datasets.mojaglobal.workers.dev/0:/Bioclimatic&EcologicalZones/)